 When Advus provides investment advice to you regarding your retirement plan or individual retirement account, we are fiduciaries within the meaning of Title I of the Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
-The way Advus makes money creates some conflicts with the Client's interests, so Advus operates under a special rule that requires us to act in the Client's.
+The way Advus makes money creates some conflicts with the Client's interests, so Advus operates under a special rule that requires us to act in the Client's best interest and not put our interests ahead of the Client's.
 Under this special rule's provisions, Advus must: